BenSibley/Tribes/readme.txt

 == Description ==

 Tribes is a theme for publishers with powerful messages.
-This content-focused theme presents your posts beautifully across phones, tablets, computers – screens of all sizes.
+This content-focused theme presents your posts beautifully across phones, tablets, and laptops thanks to its responsive design.
 Improve your readership and highlight your images with a distraction-free minimalist design.
-It’s time to make your best content better.
+Tribes’ simple layout makes it great for blogging.
+Use it to write about business, food, music, or your personal travels.
+You can even publish a resume, podcast, or use it to showcase your photography.

 **Live Demo**